manuelstofer/pflock/Readme.md

 ```

 ### Backbone models
-There is an Adapter to use Pflock with Backbone models: [Backbone-Pflock](http://github.com/manuelstofer/backbone-pflock)
+There is an adapter to use Pflock with Backbone.js models: [Backbone-Pflock](http://github.com/manuelstofer/backbone-pflock)

 ## Templating